laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 php artisan folio:install
 ```

-The new directory is located in *resources/views/pages*.
+The new directory is *resources/views/pages*.

 ## Install Livewire v3 and Volt